Tax credits: Tax credits and coronavirus

 - Payments in connection with emergency volunteering leave under the Coronavirus Act 2020.

 - Any payment made under the NHS Test and Trace Self-Isolation Payment Scheme established on 1 September 2020, or the Test and Trace Support Payment Scheme established on 28th September 2020 in England.
 Payments from schemes in other parts of the UK for the purpose of providing financial support to people who are required to self-isolate due to coronavirus and cannot work from home are also disregarded as income.
 However, these payments are taxable, but not subject to national insurance.

-- Any payment made under the Covid Winter Grant Scheme (England) or any other scheme in Northern Ireland, Scotland or Wales for the purpose of providing financial support to families and vulnerable individuals to assist with the cost of food and utilities over the same period.
+- Any payment made under the Covid Winter Grant Scheme (England) or the COVID local support grant (in respect of England) or any corresponding schemes in Northern Ireland, Scotland or Wales for the purpose of providing financial support to families and vulnerable individuals to assist with the cost of food and utilities over the same period.
 The Covid Winter Grant scheme should not be confused with some winter business grants that were paid by some local authorities.